Interview with a MindManager Customer: “MindManager is essential to project team alignment,” says John Rogers

 It’s also an excellent “canvas” where you can capture team concepts, plan work, monitor development and track implementation.
 In addition, you can capture all the content that’s needed for the various stakeholders to show project progress in a clear and concise fashion.
 Finally, you can use it to generate reports, including exporting project status to Word documents for those stakeholders who aren’t comfortable viewing a visual summary of it.

 Want to learn more project management tricks?

-Register now for our webinar Don’t Fear the Breakdown: Empowering Your Projects (and Sanity) with a WBS (Work Breakdown Structure).
+Watch our webinar Don’t Fear the Breakdown: Empowering Your Projects (and Sanity) with a WBS (Work Breakdown Structure).
 You’ll learn the fundamentals of a WBS, the remarkable effect it can have on a project’s success, how to move from the WBS to planning and execution, and the best tools for creating a WBS quickly and easily.